codemeta/codemeta/codemeta-concepts.md

 Usage of this term has been discontinued because it does not appear in any of the schemas in the CodeMeta crosswalk.

+### RelatedIdentifier
+The identifier of an object that has some relationship to the software.

+JSON-LD context name: *relatedIdentifier*

 ### RelatedLink
 A URL that provides additional information or resources related to the software.